Professional woman on laptop with text "build a marketing tech stack thats right for your team"

 Talk with your team and know what challenges they face and what technology can meet their needs when building your marketing technology stack.

-There’s no need to buy tools that make your team’s workflow more complex.
+Buy tools that simplify your team's workflow.
 Or tools they struggle to adopt.
 This point is important in specialized fields where they are more knowledgeable than you.

 Get recommendations from the team.
 And you not only save time, but speed up onboarding and ROI.